 We could also potentially expand the set of built-in reduction types in Charm for types supported in MPI but not in Charm.

-#1 Updated by Sam White almost 3 years ago
+#1 Updated by Sam White about 3 years ago

 A couple notes: